jqcorreia/zero/README.md

 Potentially this README can look a lot different in a couple of months if this becomes a serious project.

 # TODO
-- [ ] Do not need forward declaration with symbol table pass and LLVM function declaration
+- [x] Do not need forward declaration with symbol table pass and LLVM function declaration
+- [x] Basic type system
 - [ ] User defined types (i.e structs)
 - [ ] Bound checked arrays
 - [ ] Bound checked strings